LGBTQIA+ mental health

-Following survey of and workshops with LGBTQIA+ young people, the Anna Freud Centre has created a free resource to support LGTBQIA+ young people’s mental health.
+Following surveys and workshops with LGBTQIA+ young people, the Anna Freud Centre has created a free resource to support LGTBQIA+ young people’s mental health.

 This resource, designed for young people aged 14 and up, explores some important topics in relation to being a member of the LGBTQIA+ community.